-- Be an appropriate size and scale to the existing development either side of the infill site - Be of similar density to the existing development either side of the infill site - Where appropriate, demonstrate that vehicular traffic generated by the site will not cause negative impacts on the existing road network in the Parish; and - Not result in the loss of open space within the Parish
+• Be an appropriate size and scale to the existing development either side of the infill site

+Be of similar density to the existing development either side of the infill site

+- Where appropriate, demonstrate that vehicular traffic generated by the site will not cause negative impacts on the existing road network in the Parish - Not result in the loss of open space within the Parish

-- 5.25.
-The Plan supports limited infill development within the village settlement boundary, in order to bolster Elford's housing stock and make use of vacant sites within the settlement boundary rather than committing excessive development outside of it in unsustainable locations. - 5.26.
+- 5.31.
+The Plan supports limited infill development within the village settlement boundary, in order to bolster Elford's housing stock and make use of vacant sites within the settlement boundary rather than committing excessive development outside of it in unsustainable locations. - 5.32.
 Infill development within the village is subject to other policies within the Plan in order to ensure that new properties amalgamate themselves appropriately with the existing street scene and character of Elford's built up areas.

-HD3 Replacement Dwellings
+HD4 Replacement Dwellings

-Proposals for replacement dwellings within the Parish will be supported, subject to the following criteria;
+Proposals for replacement dwellings within the Parish will be approved, providing the following criteria is met;

-- The proposals respect and reflect existing properties in their immediate locality in terms of scale, size, materials used and their appearance; and - The proposals do not result in a loss of amenities for other properties in the Parish

-Proposals for the replacement of heritage assets in the neighbourhood area with replacement dwellings will not be supported.
+- Modern housing designs are supported by the Plan, as long as they also respect and reflect styles of the existing properties in terms of scale, size, material use, and appearance - The proposals do not result in a loss of amenities for other properties in the Parish - Historic properties should not be replaced unless there is sound justification - Proposals for the replacement of a single dwelling with multiple dwellings are unlikely to be supported.

-- 5.27.
+- 5.33.
 The Neighbourhood Plan supports proposals for replacement of dwellings within the Parish.
-However, proposals must be considerate of the character and setting of the Parish in order to avoid a loss of quality homes.
-Proposals for modern housing designs will be supported where they reflect the character and appearance of existing properties in their immediate vicinity. - 5.28.
+However, proposals must be considerate of the character and setting of the Parish in order to avoid a loss of quality homes. - 5.34.
 The community has expressed a desire to discourage homes being demolished and replaced by multiple dwellings on the same site, as this could create disproportionate housing densities that impinge on the existing street scenes of the village, as well as reducing amenities for existing residents.
-This is a matter that can be addressed on a case-by-case basis by Lichfield District Council.
-The majority of the built-up part of the village is contained within the Elford Conservation Area.
-The District Council has already prepared a Conservation Area Appraisal and Management Plan and this guidance will assist in the decision-making process.
-The existing housing density should be respected in the parish as it helps to define its rural character. - 5.29.
+The existing housing density should be respected in the parish as it helps to define its rural character, and this is reflected in this part of the policy. - 5.35.
 Historic buildings in the Parish are an important part of its identity (see list of heritage assets in the Appendix of this Plan), and therefore should be protected from being replaced.
 This applies across the parish, particularly within the Conservation Area.